The standard divorce process is challenging enough as it is. Add in a military spouse and it all can get that much trickier.

 Here are five things you should know about military divorce:

-#1 - The Servicemembers Civil Relief Act (SCRA) protects service members’ legal rights while they are on active duty.
+#1 - The Servicemembers Civil Relief Act (SCRA) protects legal rights

 Usually, when you have the divorce papers served to your spouse, he or she must respond within a specified time period.
 However, the SCRA allows a civil court or administrative proceeding to be postponed or extended if the service member can provide proof that he or she cannot attend as a result of duty.
 Additionally, the SCRA provides particular protections on default judgments for not responding to a lawsuit or failing to appear at trial.